kprasadvnsi/tang-doc/content/using-tang/using-gpio/_index.en.md

 ![O](/using-tang/using-gpio/images/e.png "O")

-Select the **IO Bank** and **Pin Location** for Tang's onboard LED and Button then save it as adc file in the project.
+Select the **IO Bank** and **Pin Location** for Tang's onboard LED and Button then save it as an adc file in the project.

 ![O](/using-tang/using-gpio/images/f.png "O")
 ![O](/using-tang/using-gpio/images/g.png "O")

-Click on **Run** Icon to start compilation process.
+Click on **Run** Icon to start the compilation process.

 ![O](/using-tang/using-gpio/images/h.png "O")

-Plug in you Tang Primer board to USB and click on **Download** icon to open Download Dialog.
+Plugin your Tang Primer board to USB and click on **Download** icon to open Download Dialog.

 ![Open Download box](/getting-started/Getting-to-Blinky/images/d1.jpg "Open Download box")

-Make sure your device detacted by TD IDE.
-Add generated bitstream file by clicking on **Add** button.
-Click on **Run** button to start Download process.
+Make sure your device detected by TD IDE.
+Add generated bitstream file by clicking on the **Add** button.
+Click on the **Run** button to start the download process.

 ![O](/using-tang/using-gpio/images/i.png "O")

-Download the Bitstream into SPI Flash to make your design run after power reset.
+Download the Bitstream into SPI Flash to make your design run after a power reset.

 ![O](/using-tang/using-gpio/images/j.png "O")